Can Dogs Eat Greek Yogurt?

 Giving your dog a small amount of greek yogurt is a great way to provide the probiotic benefits and aids in digestion.
 Make sure your dog is not lactose intolerant.
 I like to add a teaspoon of greek yogurt to Sassy's breakfast.

-- 1 Can Dogs Eat Greek Yogurt: The Best Advice You Should Take
+- 1 Can Dogs Eat Greek Yogurt: The Best Advice

 - 2 Giving Greek Yogurt to Your Dog: Doing it in Moderation